 Whether it’s a bull or bear market, many self-directed investors can slip into a “set-it-and-forget-it” mentality.
 They start out strong, smartly building a portfolio that consists of a variety of investments.
 But then they get busy or find they can’t keep up with the market shifts, potentially causing them to miss out on valuable gains or rack up costly losses.

 If this sounds like you, an investment account that’s designed to adjust to meet your pre-set financial goals — hint, hint: a robo-advisor — might be a better match for you than a DIY, self-directed approach.
 They will automatically reallocate your portfolio’s holdings to stay in line with those goals.

 Finally, one of the more obvious reasons why a robo-advisor is a smart move in any market is that it can ultimately help you save on fees.
 That’s because automation reduces costs by having computer algorithms take care of the more time-consuming manual tasks involved in traditional financial advising.

-With our Cash Enhanced Managed Portfolios, there are no annual advisory fees, so you get the benefits of intelligent automation, plus a team of professionals who put their smarts against creating and monitoring your portfolios.
+With our cash-enhanced Robo Portfolios, there are no annual advisory fees, so you get the benefits of intelligent automation, plus a team of professionals who put their smarts against creating and monitoring your portfolios.
 And, of course, you play a key role by setting some guidelines.

-You can start investing with a Managed Portfolio for as little as $100.
+You can start investing with a Robo Portfolio for as little as $100.
 The only other thing you’ll need?
 Your investment goals in mind.

 Once you provide your goals, our group of experts — with the assistance of automation — does all the heavy lifting, including determining which portfolio best complements your situation and re-balancing to keep your investment portfolio on track.